-Although VietnamesePod101 does allow you to take oral quizzes and practice your pronunciation, it can get repetitive, because you are simply saying phrases over and over again.
-You are not getting real speaking practice, unless you purchase the most expensive subscription plan—an option not option to everyone.
+Although, like we already mentioned, VietnamesePod101 does allow you to take oral quizzes and practice your pronunciation, it can get repetitive, because you are simply saying phrases over and over again.
+You are not getting real speaking practice, unless you purchase the most expensive subscription plan—an option not financially viable for everyone.

 The content, while broad and interesting, can also be too basic for some learners.
 If you are someone who has lived in Vietnam for a while or is wanting to brush up on the language after taking a break from it, you will not find a lot of content that will challenge you.
 Granted, it is good for review, but you probably won’t learn anything new, even in the advanced section of the video and audio.

 In short, you will never be at a loss about what to learn or how to study.
 The courses are structured to build upon one another.
-You can then supplement your studies with word lists, keywords, video and audio, flashcards, the mobile app, and so much more.
+You can then supplement your studies with vocab lists, customizable flashcard decks, your personal word bank, most common words list, ‘word of the day’ emails, the mobile app, and so much more.